Eoinocal/Halite/branch_0_3_1/Readme.txt

   + Trackerless torrents (using the Mainline kademlia DHT protocol).
   + IP filtering with eMule style ipfilter.dat import.
   + Protocol Encryption support.
   + Translations of the UI into a number of languages through the help of volunteers. (if you wish to help with a translation then please do)
-  + Minimize to tray with transfer rate summary.
+  + Minimise to tray with transfer rate summary.
   + Full Unicode support through UTF-8 and native Windows wide-char strings.
   + Login support where tracker requires it.
   + Ability to edit trackers specified in the torrent.
   + Transfer rate and connection limits both global and per-torrent.